greggersaurus/OpenSteamController/vcf_wired_controller_d0g_57bf5c10.bin.md

  with WFI (Wait for Interrupt) command.
 The working theory is that the controller has completed all setup and it waiting for a connection via USB or wireless.
  If this timer expires and interrupts the system before a connection is established the controller powers down.
+Part of power down is to send out a shutdown jingle to the haptics.

 #### To Simulate

-* Run from beginning until WFI
+* Run from reset until WFI
+    * See README for details on how
-* Set PC to TODO
+* Set PC to IRQ 19 entry point
+    * set $pc = 0x000001b8

-* Set ISPR to TODO
+* Set ISPR to 19?
+    * TODO
-* Set LR to TODO
+* Set LR to WFI instruction?
+    * set $lr = 0x00000f52

+* Simulate interrupt on MR0?
+    * set {int}0x40018000 = 1
+* Make sure GPREG1 is not clear to show setup has occurred??
+    * set {int}0x40038008 = 1
+* Clearing of MR0 interrupt?
+    * set {int}0x40018000 = 0 at instruction 0x6180
+        * This just causes IRQ to exit and WFI
+* IRQ checks 0x10000848, is this set by USB IRQ firing?

 #### Simulation Result Details